abhishek2029/Face_Recognition/README.md

 Steps to be followed to run the project :

-1 - You need to have Jupyter notebook installed, and then create a virtual environment using the command : conda create --name myenv
+1 - You need to have Jupyter notebook installed, and then create a virtual environment using the command : conda create --name myenv.
       Here, I have created the environment called FaceRecognition.

 2 - Once the virtual environment is created, we then activate the environment with the command : conda activate myenv and then travel to the directory where the         project has been stored.